the-butterfly-effect/tbe/index.md

 We use the [Transifex](https://www.transifex.com/) project to translate the user interface.
 You can sign up and get started at the [thebutterflyeffect](https://www.transifex.com/Magic/thebutterflyeffect/) page.

-TODO: describe how to translate the levels, which are not in Transifex.
+Note that levels and the UI have different translation mechanisms, but both are handled through Transifex.

 #### Help out with new or improved levels